-The Milwaukee Art Museum is has roughly 20,000 pieces, four floors, of art in its collection that has been hand selected for 120 years, including masterpieces from Picasso, Monte and Warhol.
-The building itself is a modern architectural marvel and can be enjoyed at no charge, however, to see the collection cost $14 for adults.
+The Milwaukee Art Museum has roughly 20,000 pieces of art on four floors in its collection that have been hand-selected for one hundred and twenty years, including masterpieces from Picasso, Monte, and Warhol.
+The building itself is a modern architectural marvel and can be enjoyed at no charge, however, to see the collection costs a fee.

 Pabst Mansion has a rear entrance that allows for wheelchair access to all the public areas and a large format restroom.
 As you might expect this is a very old house so it has lots of stairs and hallways.
 Standard wheelchairs fit even if a couple of the spots are a bit snug.
 There is limited parking, which means no designated handicapped parking spots and there is one general restroom inside.

-Other Attractions in the Downtown Milwaukee area are Discovery World on North Harbor Drive in East Town, The Harley Davidson Museum in the Historic Third Ward, the Lakefront Brewery, Milwaukee Symphony Orchestra – Oriental Theatre.
+Other Attractions in the Downtown Milwaukee area are Discovery World on North Harbor Drive in East Town, The Harley Davidson Museum in the Historic Third Ward, the Lakefront Brewery, and Milwaukee Symphony Orchestra – Oriental Theater.

-Don’t try to get a wheelchair accessible taxi with a lift in Milwaukee because as of 2013 there are none even though two companies, which are virtually one, advertise online that they do have accessible vans.
+Getting a wheelchair accessible taxi with a lift in Milwaukee may be difficult or impossible.
 To get to Chicago use the Amtrak Hiawatha train line, which will get you downtown and is wheelchair accessible.